 I love to see people’s dreams come true!
 I want adoption to be successful for everyone – the birth family, the adoptive parents, and the children.

-Keep reading to learn more about Lifetime Adoption, a Christian adoption agency, how adoption has changed over the years, and my #1 tip for hopeful adoptive couples!
+Keep reading to learn more about Lifetime Adoption, a Christian adoption agency.
+In honor of National Adoption Month, I’ll share the history of this nationwide celebration, how adoption has changed over the years, what Lifetime Adoption does to support birth mothers and adoptive families, and my #1 tip for hopeful adoptive parents.

 The process of adoption has dramatically evolved since the days when a mother never saw her child again.
 Then, adoption was considered a stigma, and birth records were kept sealed.
 In today’s modern open adoptions, the birth mother participates in the process by picking the adoptive parents and choosing the level of contact with her child and the adoptive family.